 a share of future profits.

-- These nineteen patents are controlled by
+- These patents were then controlled by

-Intellectual Ventures, and
+Intellectual Ventures and

-companies, including most major smartphone vendors,
+companies, including most major smartphone and PC vendors.

 Other developments in such areas as "Big